robertknight/babel-plugin-mockable-imports/README.md

 `excludeImportsFromModules`

 An array of module names which should be ignored when processing imports.
 Any imports from these modules will not be mockable.
-Default: `["proxyquire"]`.
+Module names can be specified as strings (to match exactly) or regular expressions.

+By default this list includes imports from a few packages (eg. proxyquire,
+@rollup/plugin-babel) which are known not to work well with this plugin.

 ### CommonJS support